-2. Or you can be really clever and solve the underlying problem.
+How do we solve the underlying problem?
 Is he suffering from anxiety at being left alone, or is he bored?

-If it is anxiety, treat the symptoms as above and make sure you make no fuss on leaving him.
+If it is anxiety, make sure you make no fuss on leaving him.
 Just pick up your keys and go.
 Say nothing.
 When you come back in, do the same.
-Ignore him completely until he relaxes (yawns, stretches, blinks or lies down) then reward him by making a fuss of him.
-This way you are informing him that you are the leader in this home and you do not need his protection.
-You are strong enough to come and go as you please.
+Ignore him completely until he relaxes (yawns, stretches, blinks or lies down) then you can interact calmly.

 If it is boredom that is causing the problem, take him for a long walk and make sure he has been left with plenty of games.
 Greyhounds are bred to hunt, chase, catch and kill.

 We can do a few things to be proactive to stop the dogs being anxious.
 We can do this by understanding what triggers are contributing to the stress.
 What we do getting ready to leave can be triggers, such as picking up keys or putting on a coat.
 Once the triggers are identified you can expose your dog to these triggers – and then not leave.
 Break the association that the trigger = leaving